Africa

 When the Devil's Throat section is inaccessible due to flooding, we will visit the Three Borders Landmark instead.
 This is where the Paraná River meets the Iguazú River - which marks the meeting point of Argentina, Brazil and Paraguay.
 There is a fair with local handicrafts, and from this point you can see the flags of all three countries.

 Note: Take your passport for the border crossing.
-Also take rain gear, as you will get wet visiting the Argentinan side of the falls.
+Wear good walking shoes, as you will walk a lot today on metal walkways that can get very slippery when wet.
+Also take a light raincoat, as you will get wet visiting some sections of the falls.

 Day 4